Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Set-Up and Notation

 \section{Set-Up and Notation}

-We consider the following data situation: A collection of independent individuals, say, patients, are observed over time $t\in [0,T]$, where $T$ is the end of follow-up, and $t=0$ denotes baseline.
-There may be baseline measurements, but events of interest occur over time: the outcome event(s), e.g.\ survival; a treatment event, e.g. start or switch of treatment; and possibly other events such as the occurrences of side-effects etc. A special event is that of censoring.
-All these events are represented by counting processes, where $N_t^i$ indicates how often an event of type $i$ has occurred by time $t$.
-Where relevant, we will specifically denote by $N^y$ and $N^x$ (omitting the subscript $t$) the outcome and treatment processes, respectively.
+We consider a collection of independent individuals, say, patients, observed over time $t\in [0,T]$, where $T$ is end of follow-up, and $t=0$ denotes baseline.
+There may be baseline measurements, but events of interest occur over time: the outcome event(s), e.g.\ survival; a treatment event, e.g. start or switch of treatment; and possibly other events such as the occurrences of side-effects.
+A special event is censoring.
+All events are represented by counting processes, where $N_t^i$ indicates how often an event $i$ has occurred by time $t$.
+Where relevant, we specifically denote by $N^y$ and $N^x$ (omitting the subscript $t$) the outcome and treatment processes, respectively.
 The process $N^c$ denotes the counting process for censoring; sometimes we refer to $C$ as the jumping time of $N^c$.
-We assume throughout that the compensators of the considered counting processes are absolutely continuous, which implies that the counting processes jump at different times (with probability 1) and together form a multivariate counting process \citep{Andersen}.
+We assume throughout that the compensators of the considered counting processes are absolutely continuous, implying that the counting processes jump at different times (with probability 1) and form a multivariate counting process \citep{Andersen}.
 When referring to \textit{the} intensity of a counting process $N$ we are tacitly referring to a version of the predictable intensity of $N$.
-We will repeatedly use the fact that these intensities, combined with the distribution over the baseline variables, uniquely determine the distribution $P$ over the considered variables and processes \cite[Theorem III 1.26]{JacodShiryaev}.
+We will repeatedly exploit that these intensities, combined with the distribution over the baseline variables, uniquely determine the distribution $P$ over the considered variables and processes \cite[Theorem III 1.26]{JacodShiryaev}.